 - There is a juried presentation in mid-November, which clients are expected to attend.

-- The project is to be completed by the end of the calendar year.
+- The project is to be completed by the end of the calendar year, and a printed copy delivered in mid-January.

 - We may also offer a few homeowners a reduced rate where there is a special need and their project would be especially instructive in meeting our program goals.